pherris/fb-pages-api/README.md

 API Calls
 ------------------
-The proxy matches all HTTP requests made to HOST/fb and proxies them to Facebook with your pageId and credentials (from config.js). e.g.
+The proxy matches all HTTP requests made to HOST/fb* and proxies them to Facebook's graph api with your  credentials (from config.js).
+If the request is to a non-number, the pageId is prepended e.g.

 this configuration
 ````